CHAPTER 200 Academic Affairs

 270.2.1 University-Affiliated Use

-Any member of the Cal Poly community may have access to the Kennedy Library building to use its collections, resources and services.
-Due to the specialized nature or fragility of some materials, use of special collections may be governed by more restrictive access policies.
+During open operating hours, members of the Cal Poly community have access to the library to use its collections, resources, and services.
+Due to the specialized nature, rarity, or fragility of some materials, use of some collections items at either campus location may be governed by more restrictive access guidelines.

-Users may not engage in disruptive activity or in any behavior that interferes with the ordinary use and operation of the Kennedy Library.
-All users should refer to the Kennedy Library’s User Conduct and Safety policies for details.
+Users may not engage in disruptive activity or in any behavior that interferes with the ordinary use and operation of the library.

 270.2.2 Unaffiliated Use

-Persons unaffiliated with Cal Poly may use the Kennedy Library’s collections and resources on site during main library hours.
-Those desiring additional services, including borrowing privileges and interlibrary loan requests, can become Community Members.
+Persons unaffiliated with Cal Poly may use most library collections and resources on-site during main library hours.
+Those desiring limited borrowing privileges for the library’s physical collections can become Community Members.
+Parameters and procedures for Community Membership are provided on the library website.

 270.2.3 Partner Programs

-The Kennedy Library shares space with other campus organizations that also support teaching and learning.
-Authorization to share space in the library on a long-term or short-term basis is requested through the office of the Dean of Library Services and accomplished via memorandum of understanding.
+The library shares space with other campus organizations that also support teaching and learning.
+Authorization to share space in the library on a long-term or short-term basis is requested through the office of the Dean of Library Services and accomplished via a memorandum of understanding.

 270.2.4 Events

-The Kennedy Library event spaces may be used only for activities sponsored by the Kennedy Library, established partners, or for campus events authorized in advance by Library Administrative Services.
-Certain areas may be used for University or curriculum-related group activities, such as performances, exhibits, and meetings, provided Library Administrative Services has approved such uses in advance.
-Outside commercial use of any library space is prohibited.
+Library event spaces may be used for activities sponsored by the library, established partners, or for campus events.
+Certain areas may be used for university or curriculum-related group activities, such as presentations and meetings.
+Usage of all event spaces must be approved by Library Administration in advance, and spaces are not available to entities outside the Cal Poly Community.

-The library’s exhibits program involves the academic community in visual learning experiences that are informative and educational in nature and reflect the diversity of the University’s curriculum and community.
-Exhibits supporting the library’s goals and curricular goals of academic programs are given priority.
+The library’s exhibitions program involves the academic community in visual learning experiences that are informative and educational in nature and reflect the University’s community and curriculum across disciplines.
+Exhibitions supporting the library’s goals and the curricular goals of academic programs are given priority.

-The library sponsors its own exhibits and considers requests to provide temporary/rotating space for academic departments, student groups recognized by the University, and faculty and students who wish to sponsor an exhibit.
-Exhibits are managed through the library’s Communications and Special Initiatives department with support and final approval of the office of the Dean of Library Services.
+The library sponsors its own exhibitions and considers requests from academic departments, student groups recognized by the University, faculty, staff, and students who wish to sponsor an exhibition.
+Exhibitions are managed through the library’s Special Collections and Archives department with support and final approval from the office of the Dean of Library Services.

-All library exhibits are guided by a commitment to:
+All library exhibitions are guided by a commitment to:

 270.3 Library Collections